All Episodes

 Look at what's happening in Israel.

-I mean, the fact is everybody spies on everybody and everybody influences everybody, but I can guarantee you that the DNC and um Podesta would probably not have been hacked if they had any security mindset whatsoever, which they did not, which leads me to believe, and I've said this before, I think the potential is there that they hack themselves.
+But I can guarantee you that the DNC and Podesta would probably not have been hacked if they had any security mindset whatsoever, which they did not, which leads me to believe, and I've said this before, I think the potential is there that they hack themselves, that the DNC knew what they were doing, that they got a call from the FBI.

-The fact is we have fake news in this country, and it's called CNN, MSNBC, NBC, CBS, ABC, and all these liberal hack sites like Media Matters ran by a criminal, David Brock.
+The fact is, we have fake news in this country, and it's called CNN, MSNBC, NBC, CBS, ABC, and all these liberal hack sites like Media Matters ran by a criminal, David Brock.

 They hate freedom.

-And so, like this guy who keeps writing me, Garrett Wallace.
+And so, like this guy who keeps writing me, Garrett Wallace, let me tell you something, Garrett.

 You're on Twitter.

-If you think you can go anywhere and stand up on a plane and yell Jesus, that that word is not going to cause controversy.
+If you think you can go anywhere and stand up on a plane and yell Jesus, that that word is not going to cause controversy, you are living in a fantasy world.

 The fact is, I am not free to say the word Jesus.